tschatzl/tschatzl.github.io/_posts/2026-02-23-jdk26-g1-serial-parallel-gc-changes.md

     This aligns with a long overdue reduction of default G1 GC CPU usage goal ([JDK-8247843](https://bugs.openjdk.org/browse/JDK-8247843)).
 The change reduces its default value from 8% to 4%.
 The original value dates back to G1's initial release, but over the years G1 got much faster and performs much more consistently across a larger variety of workloads, and can often maintain the same performance on a tighter heap and lower GC CPU usage than before.

-  * One of the most often asked for functionality from the Parallel collector is support for `-XX:UseGCOverheadLimit`.
+  * One of the most often asked for functionality from the Parallel collector is support for `-XX:UseGCOverheadLimit` ([JDK-8212084](https://bugs.openjdk.org/browse/JDK-8212084)).
 When active (which is the default), the VM throws an Out-Of-Memory exception if GC CPU usage stays higher than a threshold (`-XX:GCTimeLimit`, default 98%) and free Java heap space below another threshold (`-XX:GCHeapFreeLimit`, default 2%) for a long time.
 The intent is to avoid situation where a severely misconfigured VM spends almost all of its time in GC without the application actually being able to progress.

     Log messages at `gc+info` level and below give some additional context about how the trigger conditions had been reached.